E3SM-Project/esgf_metrics/README.md

 # ESGF Metrics

-A Python package that parses ESGF Apache logs for E3SM data request metrics.
+A repository that parses ESGF Apache Logs and generates E3SM file request metrics for Native and CMIP6 formats.

 Metrics include:

 - Cumulative number of requests
 - Cumulative GB of data downloaded
-- Both metrics above by facet (e.g., E3SM `time_frequency`, CMIP6 `activity_id`)

 ## Usage